Top 15 things to do in Rotorua | Apollo Campervans NZ

 There is no better place to start your New Zealand road trip adventure than in Auckland, the country’s largest city and the gateway to the North Island.
 Though it’s known as the entrance to many of the North island’s destinations, this metropolis is a popular destination all on its own.
 Explore Auckland with visits to the museums for Māori cultural performances, to the Auckland Zoo to get in touch with the local wildlife, and to many other landmarks, all perfect for a day out with the family.
 Whether visiting Waiheke Island in the Hauraki Gulf to bask in the scenic beauty, or venturing up to the Sky Tower for a heart-stopping bungee jump, there are many activities to enjoy on your Auckland campervan holiday.

-• From Auckland airport, International Terminal: Once you clear customs, exit the terminal and make your way to the Transport Pick-Up Zone (Lane 5); just a short 5-7 minutes’ walk under the covered canopy walkway, north of the Transport hub and behind the Te Arikanui Pullman Hotel.
-Request a pickup on the shuttle by calling through to Aeroparks.
+If you’re flying into Auckland airport, International Terminal: Once you clear customs, exit the terminal from door 8 and make your way to the Off-site Transfer Zone; cross the pedestrian crossing and it’s just a short 5-7 minutes’ walk under the covered canopy walkway, behind the Te Arikanui Pullman Hotel.
+Refer to the attached map and follow the orange dotted line from door 8 (or door 4), making your way to the area marked Off-site Transfer Zone and Rental Car drop off.
+Request a pickup on the shuttle by calling through to Aeroparks and let them know you need to be collected from the International Terminal.
 Phone number for Aeroparks is 0800 237 672 or +64 27 414 4712.
+Pick-up is between 8am and 4pm daily.

 Looking for campervan rental in Auckland?